 Automated patch update notifications is available in Cisco IMC Supervisor.
 Cisco IMC Supervisor periodically (every 14 days) checks for any new patch updates that are available in cisco.com using the Cisco Automated Software Distribution (ASD) service.
 If there are any patch updates later than the current release, the Cisco IMC Supervisor update manager will download the patch into a location within Cisco IMC Supervisor.
-For example, if the Location displays /opt/infra/uploads/external/downloads/imcs/<filename.zip> ftp command in the patch URL.
+For example, if the Location displays /opt/infra/uploads/external/downloads/imcs/<filename.zip>, you can use the file:////opt/infra/uploads/external/downloads/imcs/<filename.zip> ftp command in the patch URL.
 You can then go to the Shell Admin and apply the signed patch.
 For more information about applying a signed patch, see section Applying a Signed Patch to Cisco IMC Supervisor in the Cisco IMC Supervisor Shell Guide.
 You can also manually check for availability of any new versions using the Check For Updates Now option.